-SUGGESTED SANCTIONS FOR CODE OF CONDUCT VIOLATIONS
+SUGGESTED SANCTIONS FOR STUDENT CODE OF CONDUCT VIOLATIONS

 The following penalties are the minimal suggested sanctions for each of the following Code of Conduct violations.
 Penalties may include, but are not limited to, the suggestions listed below.
-All prior violations during the student's enrollment will be considered when sanctions are determined, as will the period of time that has elapsed since those violations.
+All prior violations during the student's enrollment will be considered when sanctions are determined.
+Consideration of prior violations will include information about Campus Citations the student has received from the Police Department, as well as the length of time that has elapsed since the prior incidents.